-*Note: This essay was published at From the Green Notebook on May 1, 2018.
+*Note: This essay was published in the Colorado Springs Gazette print edition on May 27, 2018.
 It can also be found online here.

 Han Solo is an American hero.
 Across Colorado, the country and the world, millions will flock this Memorial Day weekend to see “Solo: A Star Wars Story” and the young Alden Ehrenreich take on the character Harrison Ford made into a legend over the past four decades.
 Each ticket sold cements the reckless-rogue-turned-reluctant-rebel’s status as the quintessential (accidental) American hero.
 Continue reading “What Han Solo tells us about American heroes”